Marcus Gilchrist

-Marcus Tyler Gilchrist (born December 8, 1988) is a former American football safety.
-He played college football at Clemson.
-He was drafted by the San Diego Chargers in the second round of the 2011 NFL Draft and also had stints with the New York Jets, Houston Texans, Oakland Raiders, Detroit Lions, Jacksonville Jaguars, and Baltimore Ravens.
+Marcus Tyler Gilchrist (born December 8, 1988) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Clemson Tigers.
+He was selected by the San Diego Chargers in the second round of the 2011 NFL draft and also had stints with the New York Jets, Houston Texans, Oakland Raiders, Detroit Lions, Jacksonville Jaguars, and Baltimore Ravens.

 College career

-At Clemson, Gilchrist played with four of his defensive teammates who were selected in the 2011 NFL Draft.
-According to the Tigers’ coaches though, it was his football IQ that made him stand out, along with an impressive showing at the NFL combine where he posted a 38-inch vertical leap and put up 26 bench-press repetitions at 225 pounds, second-most among all defensive backs.
+At Clemson, Gilchrist played with four of his defensive teammates who were selected in the 2011 NFL draft.
+According to the Tigers' coaches though, it was his football IQ that made him stand out, along with an impressive showing at the NFL Combine where he posted a 38-inch vertical leap and put up 26 bench-press repetitions at 225 pounds, second-most among all defensive backs.